 pulsar-client tool, which is included with the Pulsar binary package.
 The

-pulsar-client tool can publish messages to and consume messages from Pulsar topics and thus provides a simple way to make sure that your cluster is runnning properly.
+pulsar-client tool can publish messages to and consume messages from Pulsar topics and thus provide a simple way to make sure that your cluster runs properly.

 To use the